 Egg whites are the white part of an egg between the shell and the egg yolk.
 They are rich in protein, sodium, selenium, folate and calcium.
 Besides minerals, an egg white offers around 16 calories.
 Since the white part of the egg carries no saturated fats or cholesterol, eating it is considered healthy, however, it can also have side-effects.
 Here are four most common side-effects of eating egg whites too often.

 Some people are allergic to egg whites as well albumin proteins.
-Eating egg white may trigger allergic reactions causing symptoms such as rashes, swelling, nausea, diarrhea, vomiting, wheezing, coughing, and sneezing.
-In some rare cases, eating egg whites can also trigger severe symptoms such as difficulty breathing, drop in bloodpressure, inflammation in the throat or mouth, and loss of consciousness.
+Eating egg white may trigger allergic reactions causing symptoms such as rashes, swelling, nausea, diarrhoea, vomiting, wheezing, coughing, and sneezing.
+In some rare cases, eating egg whites can also trigger severe symptoms such as difficulty breathing, drop in blood pressure, inflammation in the throat or mouth, and loss of consciousness.
 People who are allergic to eggs are likely to be allergic to egg whites.

 Raw egg whites can be contaminated by Salmonella, a bacteria found in the intestines of chickens.
 It can also be present on the inner and outer surfaces of egg shells.
-To avoid risk of salmonella, it is recommended to avoid eating raw egg whites or raw eggs, but cook the eggs for a long period of time and at a high temperature.
-It is best to eat properly boiled or fried egg whites.
+To avoid the risk of salmonella, it is recommended to avoid eating raw egg whites or raw eggs but cook the eggs for a long period of time and at a high temperature.
+It is bestto eat properly boiled or fried egg whites.

 Image Source: Getty

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.